Tabletop RPG advice for little dragons

 This is a lot to keep track of.
 Are dart throwers really worth it?

 Well, frankly, dart throwers are not going to be any more powerful than other martial builds.
-In fact, a well-built archer character will probably do more damage at just about every level.
+A well-built archer character will probably do more damage at just about every level.
 This isn’t a character you build because you want to be really strong; instead, this character is a niche concept that provides something different.

 Thankfully, DnD 5e is a game where you can play with an interesting but not as optimal build and have just as much fun as playing with a powerhouse character who can kill anything.
 The big question is what other players at your table will be doing.
 If you’re at a table that values roleplay above combat efficiency, this can be a fun build.
 If you’re at a table where everyone is min-maxing to get the most powerful characters, a dart thrower can get left behind.
 Make sure you know what kind of game you will be playing before committing to this, or any other niche character concept.
 The most important thing is just to have fun.
 If a unique and interesting character concept sounds like fun to you, it probably will be.